Gravendal

 Gravendal ([ɡravɛnˈdɑːl]) a minor locality in Ludvika Municipality, Dalarna County, Sweden with a population of about 40.

 History

-Gravendal was founded by Sebastian Grave (1684-1748) in 1720 to meet the rising demand for Lumber.
-Reaching a peak activity between the years 1881 thru 1909.
+Gravendal was founded by Sebastian Grave (1684–1748) in 1720 to meet the rising demand for Lumber.
+Reaching a peak activity between 1881 and 1909.
 Located at the site was a saw, mill, trip hammer, sheetmetal smithy and nail smithy.
 Gravendal became among other things, known for the horseshoes forged there.

 Trivia

 Gravendal has given its name to one of Sweden's best-selling cider produced by Spendrups brewery.